dabaquita/UCF-Tower-Defense/README.md

 - Tailored invidual waves for adventure mode and game balancing with Denielle
 - Made survival mode throw random waves at you until your inevitable death
 - Updated map selection
+- Worked on victory conditions and related algorithms

 Christopher Foreman: